 Lord God, we pray for all those who proclaim the Gospel at home and abroad; and for all who teach and disciple others, in particular for All Saints' Church in Florence, their Rector, Fr.
-Jason Hamshaw, Chelsea and their family; and for San José Church in the Dominican Republic, their Rector, Fr.
-Sandino Sanchez and their Bishop, Moises Quezada.
+Jason Hamshaw, Chelsea and their family; for San José Church in the Dominican Republic, their Rector, Fr.
+Sandino Sanchez and their Bishop, Moises Quezada; and for Fr.
+Rob Sturdy, Anglican Chaplain at The Citadel.